selfdriven-octo/worldmobile-tel/README.md

-# worldmobile-tel
+# worldmobile.tel
-Parked on behalf of WorldMobile community
+Parked on behalf of WorldMobile community.
+Official WorldMobile site is [worldmbile.io](https://worldmobile.io).
+If you are a member of the WorldMobile organisation and want to claim this domain, please raise an issue and we will transfer it to you.
+With love, Octo